syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 </tbody>
 </table>

 Usage: we can able to edit any row dynamically through edit dialog.
-If the index value is not passes as an argument then the selected row gets edited.
-It’s necessary to select a row before open edit dialog when you didn’t pass any index as an argument.
+If the index value is not passed as parameter then the selected row gets edited.
+It’s necessary to select a row before opening edit dialog when you are not passing any index as paramter.

 #### Example